Approach and Action Principles

-The SMM Group engages in risk management (RM) under the following Six Principles established to achieve our long-term vision in becoming the world leader in the non-ferrous metals industry.
+The SMM Group established the following Six Principles in the Basic Risk Management Regulations, which were formulated based on ISO 31000, a standard on risk management issued by the International Organization for Standardization, and engages in risk management (RM) to achieve our long-term vision of becoming the world leader in the non-ferrous metals industry.

 1. The organizational leader confronting the risk is the responsible party